-Agile development methods were developed to overcome many of the problems which typically plagued software projects.
+Agile delivery methods were developed to overcome many of the problems which often plagued software projects.
 These problems often meant projects were late, over budget and beset with quality problems.

-One common feature of almost all agile development methods is that they tend to focus on the team level e.g. how to make teams more efficient and better able to deliver what the customer needs on time using a variety of agile techniques.
-Agile development methods do not focus on project management because they were not designed for that purpose.
+One common feature of almost all agile delivery methods is that they tend to focus at the team level e.g. how to make teams more efficient and better able to deliver what the customer needs on time using a variety of agile techniques.
+Agile delivery methods do not focus on project management because they were not designed for that purpose.

 However, on any project there is a need to understand why the project is required.
 This is the most important question of all.
 A lack of clarity here could mean a lot of time and money is wasted developing products which are not required by the business.
-This question is answered usually on a project by a role often known as the Project Sponsor or Executive.
+This question is answered usually on a project by its business sponsor often known as a project sponsor or executive.

-Project management methodologies such as PRINCE2 are clear about the role of the Executive.
+Project management methodologies such as PRINCE2 are clear about the business sponsor role.
 It is to ensure that the project gives value for money, that it fits in with corporate strategies and that it can be funded.
 It is also to ensure that the project delivers a product which in turn, will achieve the forecasted benefits i.e. the positive things which will result as a return for the investment.

-Often projects have steering committees or Project Boards which bring together the major business, user and supplier stakeholders, so that there is unified direction given to the project.
+Often projects have steering committees or project boards which bring together the major business, user and supplier stakeholders, so that there is unified direction given to the project.
 The people on these boards are, by their very nature, senior people.
-They will commit the necessary resources and approve plans.
+They commit the necessary resources and approve plans.

-Sitting in between teams and a Project Board is a Project Manager.
-The Project Manager’s traditional role is to manage the project day to day.
-This involves agreeing work with teams, managing issues and risks, creating and updating plans and reporting progress to the Project Board.
+Sitting in between the teams and a project board is a project manager.
+The project manager’s traditional role is to manage the project day to day.
+This involves agreeing work with teams, managing issues and risks, creating and updating plans and reporting progress to the project board.

 The teams on a project are responsible for delivering in a timely manner those products which the customer needs.
-Agile teams now have a variety of agile development methods to choose from: Extreme Programming, Kanban, Lean Startup and Scrum – the latter being the most well-known.
-These agile development methods are able to maximize the productivity of their team members by applying a number of key agile principles which are defined in the Agile Manifesto.
+Agile teams now have a variety of agile delivery methods to choose from: Extreme Programming, Kanban, DSDM, Lean Startup and Scrum – the latter being the most well-known.
+These agile delivery methods are able to maximize the productivity of their team members by applying the principles defined in the Agile Manifesto.

 Research conducted by the Standish Group of projects conducted between 2002 and 2010 reported that: “Software applications developed through the agile process have three times the success rate of the traditional waterfall method and a much lower percentage of time and cost overruns” .
 Success in the report was defined as on time, on budget, and with all planned features.

-One of the features of agile development methods is the lack of focus on “design up front” when compared with waterfall approaches.
-The latter utilizes a design phase in which software architectures and high level designs are produced.
+One of the features of agile delivery methods is the lack of focus on “design up front” when compared with waterfall approaches.
+The latter utilizes a design phase in which software architectures and high-level designs are produced.
 The construction of the software proceeds after the design phase has been signed off.